Factors to Consider When Choosing Prague Schools

 Understand the intake policy of the school.
 It may be that the school wants a certain mix either by gender, ability, disability or social status.

 Understand if the school has a sibling selection process.
-Your child may qualify automatically for a place if a sibling is in the school and in private schools you’d expect a discount.
+Your child may qualify automatically for a place if a sibling is in the school which reduces the stress of finding a place and in private schools you’d expect a discount.

 Understand feeder systems.
 This is getting knowledge of where the child is most likely to be headed after completing that school stage.
 It may just be going to a different part of the same school but if moving to Grammar it will likely mean a different location.
 This is important for families with multiple children entering the system i.e. your older kid is moving on just as your younger kid is beginning.